mui/material-ui/docs/pages/blog/aggregation-functions.md

 > TODO: add video

-Row pinning feature is available in Data grid Pro and Premium.
+Row pinning is available in Data grid Pro and Premium.
 Check out more details on [its documentation](/x/react-data-grid/rows/#row-pinning) page.

 ## Share your feedback 🗣